-CEOs and business leaders get these metrics.
-They know what good and bad looks like.
+CEOs and business leaders get these metrics, and they know what good and bad look like.
 They know the leading indicators for success.
 They know what levers they can pull when those department leaders need help.

-Their intentions are good and they want to understand, but most CEOs don’t have an engineering background and therefore they don’t have tools they need to understand engineering in the same way.
+Their intentions are good, and they want to understand, but most CEOs don’t have an engineering background.
+Therefore they don’t have the tools they need to understand engineering in the same way.

-Then all of sudden your CEO catches wind that there is a metric called Velocity that your agile software development teams are tracking.
+Then all of sudden your CEO catches wind that you’re measuring sprint velocity for your agile teams.

 At this point in the conversation, our spidey senses should be going crazy.
 Velocity at the executive table?
 Do not proceed.